OtherthanSomeone/odin-recipes/README.md

 This is my first project: a simple recipe webpage.

-Upon completion, I will have demonstrated a basic knowledge of HTML.
+Upon completion, I will have demonstrated basic knowledge of HTML.